Woflje/starbase_ys_pos_nav/README.md

 | Yaw | y |
 | fcuForward | fwd |

-Connect a basic (or better) yolol chip anywhere on your ship and put in the script from `ys-nav.yolol`
+Connect a basic (or better) yolol chip anywhere on your ship and put in the script from [ys-nav.yolol](ys-nav.yolol).

 #### Use